 So your ancestors are listed in records as “Prussian,” but you can’t find Prussia on modern maps of Europe.
 What gives?
 Before being absorbed into Germany, “Prussia” (German: Preussen) was a major military and economic power in Central Europe during the 18th and 19th centuries.
 Let’s take a look at Prussian history to see what we can learn about your Prussian ancestors.

 Prussia grew in size and influence throughout the 18th and 19th centuries by jockeying with other European powers (particularly Austria).
 Notably, Prussia conquered Austrian-held Silesia and set off the decisive Seven Years’ War by invading Bohemia.
-Prussia was also one of the three countries to partition Poland, and (though the wars brutalized central Europe, Prussia gained sizable territory at the wars’ end.
+Prussia was also one of the three countries to partition Poland, and (though the wars brutalized central Europe), Prussia gained sizable territory at the Napoleonic Wars’ end).
 Following the Congress of Vienna, Prussia annexed large sections of the Holy Roman Empire (another now-defunct state).

 Prussia also benefited from another result of the Congress of Vienna: the German Confederation.
 The loose affiliation of German-speaking city-states didn’t include Prussia, but Prussia exerted its influence over the region.
 Prussia established a trade union with the Confederation states that excluded Austria, allowing Prussia to edge out its rival to become the dominant German-speaking state in the region.

 In addition, historians recognize Prussia as the predecessor to a unified German state.
 Otto Von Bismarck, Prussia’s prime minister, was instrumental in Germany’s creation.
 Seeing an opportunity to expand Prussian influence (and dreaming of a unified German empire), Bismarck seized territory through wars with Denmark and Austria.
 He also declared a new alliance among Prussia and the German states, called the North German Confederation (1867–1871).

 Because of Prussia’s prominence in German history, you can often find the same resources for Prussian ancestors as you would for your “German” ancestors.
 You can find a list of online resources specifically for Prussian ancestry on the FamilySearch Wiki.